Do you have frequent headaches, jaw pain or experience difficulty chewing? Do you clench, or grind your teeth? You may have TMJ.

-These are a few of the signs and symptoms of a temporomandibular disorder (TMD), commonly referred to as TMJ.
-The temporomandibular joint (TMJ), is the connector for the lower mandible and the skull.
+The above are a few of the signs and symptoms of a temporomandibular disorder (TMD), commonly referred to as TMJ.
+The temporomandibular joint is the connector for the lower mandible and the skull.
 It facilitates chewing, speaking and normal oral function.
-If the joint has become damaged or is constrained by muscle tension, the result is often discomfort and decreased function.
+If the joint has become damaged, or is constrained by muscle tension, the result is often discomfort and decreased function.
+TMJ disorders are often caused by a jaw injury, inflammation, or overuse.

-Also considered a bite disorder, TMJ can impact your daily quality of life if symptoms become more pronounced or the joint becomes significantly damaged.
-TMJ can also be the cause of cracked teeth and worn teeth as a result of teeth grinding and jaw clenching, a frequent component of a bite problem.
+Also considered a bite disorder, TMJ can impact your daily quality of life.
+Symptoms can become more pronounced, or the joint can become significantly damaged.
+TMJ can also be the cause of cracked teeth and worn teeth as a result of teeth grinding and jaw clenching.
+Teeth grinding, or Bruxism, is a common condition that can occur at any age.

 Corbin Dental offers diagnosis and treatment for TMJ disorders and can help you restore a healthy, functional bite and reduce pain and discomfort.
 Drs.
 Richard and Bruce Corbin are experienced general and restorative dentists who provide personalized dental care for the unique needs and goals of the individual patient.